bilkoh/nist-controls/README.md

 ## The Problem:

-There are plenty of sources nist controls: pdfs, websites, excel spread sheets. [(See NIST Data Sources)](#NIST-Data-Sources)
+There are plenty of sources nist for controls: pdfs, websites, excel spread sheets. [(See NIST Data Sources)](#NIST-Data-Sources)

 I wanted to plug these controls into various tools or api I create for policy analysis.
 But the data sources were missing certain fields.
 Other data sources, were inconsistently labelled, missing baselines, and a host of other problems.
+So I developed this npm package.

 ## How To Use: